Cost of LivingUpdated May 2026

 LowNational avg: $4,000High

 Rogers's southern location means mild winters save on heating, but cooling costs, hurricane insurance, and storm-proofing eat into those savings quickly.
 The housing picture is equally important: a buyer-friendly market where your down payment goes further than in most US cities.
 When it comes to cost of living, the local workforce reflects a workforce with enough supply to keep prices honest — costs here come in below most national averages.
-This is a market where military families, students, and long-term residents each navigate completely different pricing realities.
+This is a market where renters, homeowners, commuters, and long-time residents can face very different pricing realities.

 What Matters Most